 The LCD screen will be mounted under the black cover.
 In my case, I opened 8 locks and removed the cover.

-As you see, the inner paper frame is not big enough for my 14″ LCD screen.
+As you see, the inner paper frame is not big enough for my 14″ LCD.

-I had to remove the inner paper frame and resize the internal part of the frame to fit my LCD screen.
+I had to remove the inner paper frame and resize the internal part of the frame to fit better.

-This black cover will be placed above the LCD screen and will separate the screen from the laptop.
+This black cover will be placed above the screen and will separate it from the laptop.
 Before I placed the cover in the frame, I had to remove 8 locks.

 The laptop had been placed on the top of the cover.
-I had to cut off two openings in the cover, so I can run the video cable to the LCD screen.
+I had to cut off two openings in the cover, so I can run the video cable.

 Finally, I secured the laptop base to the frame with a few wooden bars.
 Doesn’t look very sexy?
 Who cares!
 You’ll never see the back side of my frame when it’s placed on the wall.
 I also secured the power cable to the frame.